PagelsR/AirTrafficControlSystem-ExampleInC/README.md

     Let's ask Copilot to review our code and provide suggestions around performance, security, and style.

+- Open file **AirTraffic.py**

 Copilot Chat Window
 - Type **Please review my code and provide suggestions**

 Speaker

     Copilot will review the code and provide suggestions in the chat window.
-I can review this, copy it, create a new file, then simply paste in the code.
+If there are changes to code, I can review the output, copy it to clipboard, create a new file or simply paste in the code in place of original code.

     Next, let's use Copilot to generate a good commit message before checking in my code.